Operational since March 2016

 Hub Height = 85m

 Muirhall South is situated in close proximity to Muirhall Windfarm Extension.
-It is anticipated that Muirhall South will use the same new generation turbines as the extension.
 We see this development as a natural evolution of the existing development.

 An informal drop-in session was held on the 16 December 2013 to engage the local community and seek opinion on the proposed Muirhall South development.
 With a majority in favour of the proposed development, the event was seen to be informative and useful.
 Those residents with concerns were able to voice these concerns to the Muirhall Energy team and we, in turn, were able to act on these matters and work with the local residents to mitigate some potential issues.

-Muirhall South will inject around a further £50,000 per year into the community’s worthy causes, further supporting the local and wider population.
+Muirhall South injects a further £50,000 per year into the community’s worthy causes, further supporting the local and wider population.
 This is in addition to the current investment from the Muirhall Windfarm and Muirhall Windfarm Extension.
 The development investment for this project is expected to be circa £14 million.

 The community investment fund from the 3 turbine Muirhall South does not include Muirhall Energy’s historic, current and progressive sponsorship and support of local causes such as local sporting teams and events and charities.
 The significant financial contributions Muirhall Energy make to the local and wider communities are as a direct result of developments such as Muirhall South.